What you say and what you do will be tested by the love of Calvary.

 Now, how does that work?
 Well, the genius of the Christian life is that what you do for others actually is done for God.
 Colossians 3:23, “Whatsoever ye do, do it heartily as for the Lord and not just for people, knowing that of the Lord he shall receive the reward of the inheritance, for ye serve the Lord Christ”, Colossians 3:23 and 24.
 What you do for people, you actually are doing for God.
 Jesus said that, didn’t He?
 “Inasmuch as ye have done it unto one of the least of these My brethren ye have done it unto Me”.
 What you do for people, you’re actually doing for God.

 So what is the measure then, of this Divine love?
 The measure is sacrifice, the giving of yourself for people, as unto the Lord.
 There are some people who, you would humanly say, well it’s not worth it.
-You know, of them you would say, it’s not worth the effort, but Paul says, Jesus didn’t do that for you and for me, He didn’t look at us and say, it isn’t worth it.
+You know, of them you would say, it’s not worth the effort.
+But Paul says, Jesus didn’t do that for you and for me, He didn’t look at us and say, it isn’t worth it.
 No, “Christ hath loved us and given Himself for us to God”.
 Try that in your life today, will you dear friend?
 What you do for people, say, Lord I’m doing this for you.
 “Whatever you do, do it heartily as for the Lord”, Paul says.

 Whatever you do for people, and it may involve sacrifice of time or effort or money, or all three, whatever you do for people, do it for the Lord.
 Say God, I’m doing this for you, for Jesus’ sake.
 You’ll be surprised at the difference that it makes, number one in your own attitude, number two in the results of what is done.

 The measure of walking in love is sacrifice.
-The measure of sacrifice is giving yourself and the meaning of sacrifice is that you give yourself not to people, but to God.
+The measure of sacrifice is giving yourself and the meaning of sacrifice is that you give yourself for people, but to God.
 Have you got that?
 Make it work in your own life today beloved.
 It will, and your life and your attitude will be transformed.

 Dear Father today, fill us with Thy love in Jesus’ name I pray, Amen.